Blog – Posted on Monday, Jun 01

 Drawing from intense investigative reporting and heartbreaking personal stories of addiction, Dreamland reveals how and why the opiate industry has wrought destruction on communities in the United States and Mexico.
 From prescription painkillers to black tar heroin, these drugs have devastating consequences, as Quinones reminds us.
 His book makes clear that real people are being harmed by corrosive capitalism.

-20. The Warmth of Other Suns: The Epic Story of America’s Great Migration by Isabel Wilkerson
+20. The Warmth of Other Suns by Isabel Wilkerson

 The Warmth of Other Suns is one of the greatest tales of American history you’ve never heard.
 Wilkerson chronicles the years between 1915 and 1970, when millions of black Americans embarked northward or westward in search of opportunity, hoping to leave behind the racial prejudice and economic oppression of the South.
 What unfolds is a profoundly sympathetic and richly rendered story of countless families, seeking acceptance and better lives in the nation they call home.